trebisky/stm32f411/README.md

 something, the last in the list is the best developed.
 I am slowly building to something, I'm not sure what.

+By the time you get to "button" this has all evolved into what is a good start on a useful "framework".

 * ST-Link - initial experiments with openocd and my ST-Link adapter
 * blink1 - the most basic LED blinking demo I can manage
 * serial1 - basic serial IO (uart) without interrupts